shaoyuca/CDE5312-Lab1/README.md

-# CDE5312-Lab#1: Prototyping for Modalities
+# NUS CDE5312-Lab#1: Prototyping for Modalities
 This is the referenced codes for NUS CDE5312-Lab#1: Prototyping for Modalities

 Sensors: FSRs sensor, Flex sensor, Microphone, Thermocouple, Accelerometer, BITalino